-The answer to what percentage of offices are unoccupied will varies depending on which of the following questions is being asked.
+The answer to "what percentage of offices are unoccupied" will vary depending on which of the following questions is being asked.

-1. What percentage of the desks in an office are unoccupied?
+1. What percentage of the desks in a typical office are unoccupied?

 2. What percentage of an office's floor plate is not used for work?